Our Women’s empowerment group doing their ‘chicken dance’

 Every Charity has a way, let’s tell you (lots) about us and our method.

 Shoe4Africa originated from Toby Tanser’s vision to leverage the power of sports to make a positive impact on the lives of African children.
-The organization’s initial focus was on collecting and distributing athletic shoes to aspiring young runners in Kenya.
-Over the years, Shoe4Africa expanded its scope to address broader issues affecting children, including healthcare and education.
+The organization’s initial focus was on collecting and distributing athletic shoes to aspiring young runners in Kenya, whilst leveraging village crowds to pass on messages of health.
+Over the years, Shoe4Africa expanded its scope to address broader issues affecting children, including other aspects of healthcare and education.

 Key Initiatives

-• Children’s Hospitals: Shoe4Africa has played a pivotal role in the establishment of children’s hospitals in Africa.
-Notably, the Shoe4Africa Public Children’s Hospital, inaugurated in 2015, serves as a dedicated facility for pediatric care, treating hundreds of children daily.
-LINK Currently Shoe4Africa is constructing a specialized children’s cancer hospital.
+- Children’s Hospitals: Shoe4Africa has played a pivotal role in the establishment of a children’s hospital in Africa.
+Notably, the Shoe4Africa Public Children’s Hospital, inaugurated in 2015, serves as a dedicated teaching facility for pediatric care, treating hundreds of children each day.
+LINK Currently, Shoe4Africa is constructing a specialized 152-bed children’s cancer hospital.
+This will be the first children’s cancer hospital in the vast region of sub-Saharan Africa.

-• Sports Development: Shoe4Africa supports sports development programs, including organizing races and events to promote physical activity and healthy living among African youth.
-LINK The organization believes in the transformative power of sports to instill discipline, teamwork, and resilience. the organization recently opened a sports related boys and girls running club which is thought to be the first running club for kids aged five to fifteen in Kenya.
+- Sports Development: Shoe4Africa supports sports development programs, including organizing races and events to promote physical activity and healthy living among African youth.
+LINK The organization believes in the transformative power of sports to instill discipline, teamwork, and resilience.

 Partnerships